neu-spiral/Neural-Point-Processes/README.md

 These options allow for extensive customization and tuning of the model's training and evaluation process, facilitating experiments across various datasets and configurations.

-In order to obtain the NP results you need ...
-TO DO:
+In order to obtain the NP results:
----
+Run `method_neural_processes.ipynb` to achieve summarized tables, which will be stored in `./results/neural_processes`.

 ## Examples